One afternoon in the 5th grade the boys and the girls were cleaved from each other.

 She spoke and, if we leaned the right way, we could make it so that, from our perspective, her head blotted out the basketball hoop behind her.

 “Sit still,” Ms. Jenevieve said, in the same yelling tone that our mothers used if they were scared we were going to tumble out of a third-story window.

 The nun went to the big double doors of the gym and opened one and wheeled a trolley back to where she had been standing.
 The trolley had a tall something on it covered with a sheet.
 She pulled the sheet off and reviled a bloody, skinny Jesus.
 He looked upwards, begging for something, rivulets of blood all down his ears and cheeks and nose.
 He held his hands out a few inches from the sides of his body, the palms full of blood as if he was going to cup his hands and drink.

 The nun told us that this was where she found salvation and where she would remain for eternity.
-We did not know if she showed us the Jesus as an offering or as a threat.
 She covered up the Jesus and Ms. Jenevieve applauded so we all applauded and the nun wheeled the Jesus out.